ddhande/s3-multipart-uploader/README.md

 Upload Chunks to S3
 Uses presigned URLs to upload chunks and stores ETags.

-Send ETags to Backend
+Send ETags to the Backend
-Sends list of { PartNumber, ETag } after all chunks are uploaded.
+Sends a list of { PartNumber, ETag } after all chunks are uploaded.

 # Backend
 Initiate Multipart Upload